Understanding Your Cat’s Grooming Needs

 The Right Tools for Feline Grooming

 Next on the roster: the de-shedding tool.
-Think of it as the ultimate ally in your battle against hairy furniture.
+Ponder of it as the ultimate ally in your battle against hairy furniture.
 This tool is designed to reach deep into your cat’s coat and pull out the loose undercoat that typically ends up on your sofa.
-It is not for everyday use, though.
+It isn’t for everyday use, though.
 Deploy it once or twice a week when you notice your cat is shedding more than usual.

 Let’s not forget the smaller gadgets in your grooming belt.
 Nail clippers should be sharp and designed specifically for cats—this isn’t the time to repurpose human clippers, as you risk splitting the nail.
 Trim carefully, avoiding the pink quick where the nerves and blood supply are.
 If you are feeling unsure, a vet or professional groomer can demonstrate the proper technique.